 What is the UC Irvine acceptance rate?

-Of all the UC schools, UC Irvine has the third lowest acceptance rate, after UCLA and UC Irvine.
+Of all the UC schools, UC Irvine has the third lowest acceptance rate, after UCLA and UC Berkeley.
 Other UC schools, including UC Santa Cruz and UC Davis, have higher acceptance rates than the UC Irvine acceptance rate.

 The acceptance rate for UC Irvine is higher than that of most Ivy League schools, which often have single-digit acceptance rates.
 However, the UC Irvine admissions process is still competitive.
 If you want to join the UC Irvine enrollment, you must present a strong UC Irvine application.

 Exploring college acceptance rates

 College acceptance rates can be a confusing part of the college admissions process.
 What do those percentages mean, and how might they impact your application?
 It may seem like college acceptance rates don’t tell you much.
 However, they can play a key role as you build your college list.

 College acceptance rates depend on a number of factors.
 These include the number of applicants in a given year, the number of spots available for new students, the college’s standardized testing policy or standards, any GPA requirements, and the school’s overall admissions process.
 Because of these factors, a strong candidate at one school may not be what another school desires.
 In other words, just because you’re accepted into one school with a low acceptance rate does not mean you will get into every school with a similar acceptance rate.

 We know that college acceptance rates can seem daunting.
 However, don’t let college acceptance rates overwhelm you.
 Instead, think of them as a set of guiding statistics.
 Acceptance rates can help you craft your college list and determine which schools may be a good fit for you.